 Why Do Cats Have Two Different Eye Colors?

 An odd-eyed kitten is a term used to describe a cat with two different colored eyes.

 As discussed, this is caused by a condition called heterochromia iridium, a genetic anomaly most commonly found in white cats.

 Cats get their eye color from pigment-producing cells in the iris called melanocytes.
 If no melanocytes are present, the eyes will be blue.
-A low number of melanocytes will cause green eyes, and a high number will cause orange coloration of the eye.
+A low number of melanocytes will cause green eyes, while a high number will cause orange eyes.

 Active melanocytes will create a more intense color, while less active melanocytes will produce a lighter eye color.
 Which one applies is determined by the cat’s genetics.

 There are three types of heterochromia iridium:

 |Complete heterochromia:||The cat’s eyes have two independent colors.
 For example, one might be blue and the other green.
 Sometimes a cat’s genes will prevent melanin from reaching one of the eyes, so one will remain blue.|

 |Sectoral heterochromia:||The iris of a single eye features two colors.
 For example, one eye might contain a mixture of blue and green.
 It happens when various levels of melanin spread throughout one iris.|

 |Central heterochromia:||Different colors within the iris appear spiked or haloed.|